-Kylie Jenner Shows Off Her Slamming Curves In Slinky Nude Skin-Tight Dress
+Kylie Jenner Shows Off Her Slamming Curves In Slinky Skin-Tight Dress

 Kylie Jenner also posted photos of her outfit — and her time at the pop-up shop in San Franciso — to her Instagram stories, which she captioned “I can’t wait, San Fran!”

-While fans lined up for hours outside the door of the pop-up shop — and greeted Jenner with loving posters and signs in support of her ventures — there was one very important person missing from Jenner’s appearance: Stormi Scott, the 3-month-old baby Jenner has with rapper Travis Scott.
+While fans lined up for hours outside the door of the pop-up shop and greeted Jenner with loving posters and signs in support of her ventures, there was one very important person missing from Jenner’s appearance: Stormi Scott, the 3-month-old baby Jenner has with rapper Travis Scott.

 Most fans found it commendable that Jenner went back to work so soon after Stormi was born, but diapers aren’t free.

-Jenner’s mom-ager, Kris Jenner, has even commended her youngest daughter’s work ethic, saying that her child “never stops,” and she loved both her work ethic and her excellent parenting skills.
+Kylie’s mom-ager, Kris Jenner, has even commended her youngest daughter’s work ethic, saying that her child “never stops,” and she loved both her work ethic and her excellent parenting skills.

-This isn’t the first appearance, however, that Jenner has made since the birth of baby Stormi: her red carpet debut was at last month’s Met Gala, where she wowed the crowd in a slinky, barely-there black dress.
+This isn’t the first appearance, however, that Jenner has made since the birth of baby Stormi; her red carpet debut was at last month’s Met Gala, where she wowed the crowd in a slinky, barely-there black dress.

 Jenner’s Met Gala dress was made by Alexander Wang.